Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

 7. Trim Affected Foliage

-The next thing you should do is trim off any damaged foliage.
+The next step is to trim away any damaged foliage.
 This removes the infected areas, preventing the infection from spreading to other parts of the plant.

 Also, be sure to discard any trimmed foliage properly so that the mold doesn’t spread to other parts of your garden.